ibm-cloud-docs/cloud-databases/truck-tracker-tutorial.md

 ## Combining IBM Cloud services to produce a variety of insights.
 {: #truck-tracker-use-case}

 **Truck Tracker** is a service that receives data from a fleet of trucks as they travel across the country.
-It could be any data (e.g., fuel consumption, driver details, ambient temperature or anything else that can be measured as you cruise).
+It could be any data (e.g., fuel consumption, driver details, ambient temperature, or anything else that can be measured as you cruise).
 For the purposes of this post, it will be the truck's ID and position (lat/long coordinates).
 Truck Tracker will store the data in various data stores and also show you the current position of the trucks on a map.

 Some app users need this data to run analytics.
-For example, to find out how many miles the fleet has travelled in the last 24 hours or how much fuel it has consumed.
-For that, all data points can be stored in a reliable document store like [{{site.data.keyword.cloudant}}](https://www.ibm.com/cloud/cloudant) and searched and aggregated at will. {{site.data.keyword.cloudant}} is a fully managed, distributed database optimized for heavy workloads and fast-growing web and mobile apps.
+For example, to find out how many miles the fleet has traveled in the last 24 hours or how much fuel it has consumed.
+For that, all data points can be stored in a reliable document store like [{{site.data.keyword.cloudant}}](https://www.ibm.com/cloud/cloudant), as well as searched and aggregated at will. {{site.data.keyword.cloudant}} is a fully managed, distributed database optimized for heavy workloads and fast-growing web and mobile apps.

 Other users might need to know where the trucks currently are.
 For this, you only need the last known position of each truck.
 In this case, [Redis](https://www.ibm.com/cloud/learn/redis) is a perfect solution — a fast key-value store where a key is the unique truck ID and the value is its last known position.

-[IBM Databases for Redis](https://www.ibm.com/cloud/databases-for-redis) is a fully managed in-memory data structure store that can be used as a database, cache and message broker.
+[{{site.data.keyword.databases-for-redis_full}}](https://www.ibm.com/cloud/databases-for-redis) is a fully managed in-memory data structure store that can be used as a database, cache and message broker.

 There may be other, yet unknown, uses for the data that require it to be accessed or stored in different ways.